This post may contain affiliate links. Please see our disclosure policy for more details.

 Health Benefits

-Just like sweet potatoes, carrots are one of the best food sources of beta-carotene.
+Just like sweet potatoes (here’s an in-depth post on how to serve sweet potato for babies), carrots are one of the best food sources of beta-carotene.
 Once consumed, the body converts it to vitamin A, which is key for good vision, cell growth, and a healthy immune system.

 They are also a good source of several B vitamins, vitamin K, potassium, and fiber.